aspose-diagram/Aspose.Diagram-Documentation/italian/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/setup-environment-and-installation-guidelines/_index.it.md

 type: docs
 weight: 20
 url: /it/java/setup-environment-and-installation-guidelines/
-description: Visio Diagram Node.js tramite Java è indipendente dalla piattaforma API e può essere utilizzato su qualsiasi piattaforma (Windows, Linux e MacOS) in cui sono installati Node.js e bridge node-java.
-Può essere installato dall'archivio NPM e ZIP.
+description: Visio Diagram Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where Node.js and node-java bridge are installed.
+It can be installed from NPM and ZIP archive.
 ---
 ## **Requisiti di sistema**
- Aspose.Diagram per Node.js tramite Java è indipendente dalla piattaforma API e può essere utilizzato su qualsiasi piattaforma (Windows, Linux e MacOS) dove[Node.js](https://nodejs.org/en/download/) e[nodo-java](https://github.com/joeferner/node-java) ponte sono installati.
+Aspose.Diagram for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where [Node.js](https://nodejs.org/en/download/) e[nodo-java](https://github.com/joeferner/node-java) ponte sono installati.
 La macchina deve disporre di Oracle JDK 7 o versioni successive prima di configurare l'installazione.
 ## **Installa da NPM**
- Puoi facilmente utilizzare Aspose.Diagram per Node.js tramite Java da[NPM](https://www.npmjs.com/package/aspose.diagram) con il seguente comando.
+You can easily use Aspose.Diagram for Node.js via Java from [NPM](https://www.npmjs.com/package/aspose.diagram) con il seguente comando.
 {{< highlight "java" >}}

  $ npm install aspose.diagram